I Will, I Will... for Now

-I Will, I Will... for Now is an American romantic-comedy film starring Elliott Gould, Diane Keaton and Paul Sorvino.
+I Will, I Will... for Now is a 1976 American romantic-comedy film starring Elliott Gould, Diane Keaton and Paul Sorvino.
 Released in 1976 by Twentieth Century-Fox, it is the last feature film directed by Norman Panama.

 Plot

 The marriage of Les and Katie Bingham is in big trouble.
 They've already split up once, and now they're giving it one more try, but the bedroom of their New York apartment is not a happy place.
 Les finds her too cold.
 Katie finds him too fast.

 The Binghams weigh the opinions of lawyer Lou, who also has a romantic interest in Katie.
 There's also temptation for Les in the form of sexy neighbor Jackie, who gives him a copy of "The Joy of Sex" as a gift.
 But as soon as he tries out one of the positions in it, Les throws out his back.

 The couple takes one last desperate try to revive their passion and save their relationship.
 They travel to California to join a sex-therapy group, where much goes wrong, but all ends well.